 According to the contract, Fox's first payment on the property came due in July, but the month passed without any money changing hands.
 When Fox asked for his payment, Ball refused to pay, and so Fox filed suit to recover his holdings.

 Little or no work took place on the marble claims and many speculated that the Great American Marble Company had been incorporated solely as a stock promotion and never seriously intended to quarry marble.
 The Ketchikan newspaper, always eager to protect the public from stock frauds, editorialized early in 1905 that the company "smacks much more of a stock job than a legitimate development.
 "20

 Whatever its intent, internal strife racked the company.

 Ball, the president, lost his controlling interest when he pledged the majority of his stock to raise $1,000.
 At the end of Ball's term of office, officers elected F. C. Harper as president over Ball's protest.

-Ball insisted he had been wronged in the stock forfeiture by Allen Weir, a newspaper editor and prominent politician, who had been Washington state's first secretary of state.
-Ball went to court claiming the stock forfeiture was illegal, but the judge dismissed the case after a hearing.
+Ball insisted he had been wronged in the stock forfeiture by Allen Weir, a newspaper editor, and prominent politician, who had been Washington state's first secretary of state.
+The ball went to court claiming the stock forfeiture was illegal, but the judge dismissed the case after a hearing.